lucylow/Deep-Learning-Mahjong---/README.md

    * Ex2: The morale of each player’s abilities as the game is being played in real-time.
 * Increased **aesthetics, immersion and realistim**:
    * Ex: Computer Vision algorithms used for **mahjong textures and objects to render dynamically** as player moves tiles on the board.
-* NPC-Player Interactions- **Natural language processing** can be used to build realistic interactions in conversations and responses.
+* NPC-Player Interactions- **Natural Language Processing [NLP]** can be used to build realistic interactions in conversations and responses.
    * Ex: Using Siri, Alexa, or Google Assistant for voice commands